YizeZhang/Net_Diff/README.md

 Moreover, it supports multi-station PPP, clock estimation, DCB estimation based on GNSS net (authorized user).

+If you have problem in downloading Net_Diff, it is probably due to the Great Fire Wall (https://sardingfish.top/2020/04/11/GithubDownload/).
+In this case, you can trun to here: http://www.shao.ac.cn/shao_gnss_ac/

 We also provide online PPP/RTK Service: